 Perhaps our striving after “knowledge”, the striving I here protest, is really just a grasping at easy solutions to hard problems.
 Solutions which we know won’t solve much but by their associations bless the bearer with the prestige of learning, the warm glow of helping, and the feathery insulation of money.
 Such a pursuit of knowledge is vanity.

 We know enough already to spend the next thousand years busily building Eden here on Earth, probably in space too for that matter.
 Let us now put it to use!
 But let us first recall from some of the older texts that the hard problems of life do not often admit of easy solutions.
-The work that is to be done, at least for those of us already possessing adequate educations, adequate stores of knowledge, is almost entirely in the rearranging, reorienting, and recombination of our own familiar mental furniture.
+The work that is to be done, at least for those of us already possessing adequate educations, adequate stores of knowledge, is almost entirely in the rearranging, reorienting, recombination, and remembering of the things we already know.